tlienart/Franklin.jl/docs/index.md

 **Note**: a key advantage of using `NodeJS` for this instead of using `npm` yourself is that it puts the libraries in the "right place" for Julia to find them.

-Assuming you have `python3`, Franklin will try to install the python package [`css_html_js_minify`](https://github.com/juancarlospaco/css-html-js-minify) if via `pip3`.

 \note{
-  You **don't have to** install these libraries and you can safely ignore any message suggesting you install those.
+  You **don't have to** install the external libraries and you can safely ignore any message suggesting you install those.
 Also note that if you do want this but it doesn't work locally due to some `node` weirdness or related, things will likely still work if you use GitHub to deploy.
 }